dasch-swiss/dsp-api/docs/src/paradox/03-webapi/api-v2/ontology-information.md

 `salsah-gui:guiAttribute`; see @ref:[The SALSAH GUI Ontology](../../02-knora-ontologies/salsah-gui.md)
 for details.

-A successful response will be a JSON-LD document containing `knora-api:hasOntologies`, providing the new property definition (but not any of the other entities in the ontology).
+A successful response will be a JSON-LD document providing the new property definition (but not any of the other entities in the ontology).

 ### Changing the Labels of a Property